 Many have expressed concerns about the sinkhole impacting Main Street.
 Although there is no way to guarantee it will not, the likelihood this would occur is low.
 The culvert under Main Street is concrete and is more stable than the metal culvert.
 With flow maintained into the concrete section at a normal capacity, it is anticipated it will function properly until a permanent solution is in place.

-Effective with the signed order, the Public Works Department, under the direction of Director Heimbrodt, will remove all remaining material that sits over the culvert pipe.
+Effective with the signed order, the Public Works Department, under the direction of Director Heimbrodt, has removed all remaining material that sat over the culvert pipe.
 This will help take the load off the pipe to decrease the probability of future failure.
 It will also keep material from entering the creek and creating a blockage.
-The project goal is to maintain flow capacity within existing pipe sections and stabilize the area.
-Material will be stockpiled at the site, and work is anticipated to take at least a week depending on weather.
+The immeadiate goal is to maintain flow capacity within existing pipe sections and stabilize the area.

 While the current situation is being managed and monitored, the Village will continue to work with its team and environmental and engineering consultants to formulate and present feasible solutions.

 Final use of the property has not yet been determined and will require action by the Village Board.
 Options include having the creek remain underground, opening it up, or a combination/mix of each.
+Integral to the process for determining the use and programming of the property will be robust public input and engagement.
 Project updates can be found online at antioch.il.gov.
 Questions or comments can also be directed to Village Hall at 847-395-1000.